shoelace-style/webawesome/docs/docs/layout/flank.md

     <wa-avatar image="https://images.unsplash.com/photo-1553284966-19b8815c7817?q=20"></wa-avatar>
     <div class="wa-stack:gap-3xs">
       <strong>Gandalf</strong>
-      <small>All we have to decide is what to do with the time that is given to us.
-There are other forces at work in this world, Frodo, besides the will of evil.</small>
+      <p class="wa-body-text-s">All we have to decide is what to do with the time that is given to us.
+There are other forces at work in this world, Frodo, besides the will of evil.</p>
     </div>
   </div>
   <div class="wa-flank:align-start">
     <wa-avatar image="https://images.unsplash.com/photo-1542403764-c26462c4697e?q=20"></wa-avatar>
     <div class="wa-stack:gap-3xs">
       <strong>Boromir</strong>
-      <small>One does not simply walk into Mordor.
+      <p class="wa-body-text-s">One does not simply walk into Mordor.
 Its Black Gates are guarded by more than just Orcs.
-There is evil there that does not sleep, and the Great Eye is ever watchful.</small>
+There is evil there that does not sleep, and the Great Eye is ever watchful.</p>
     </div>
   </div>
   <div class="wa-flank:align-start">
     <wa-avatar image="https://images.unsplash.com/photo-1518495973542-4542c06a5843?q=20"></wa-avatar>
     <div class="wa-stack:gap-3xs">
       <strong>Galadriel</strong>
-      <small>The world is changed.
+      <p class="wa-body-text-s">The world is changed.
 I feel it in the water.
 I feel it in the earth.
 I smell it in the air.
-Much that once was is lost, for none now live who remember it.</small>
+Much that once was is lost, for none now live who remember it.</p>
     </div>
   </div>
 </div>